third-party-culpability

 Case Title Lower Court Docketed Status Flags Tags Question Presented

 24-5106 Stoney Prior v.
-United States Ninth Circuit 2024-07-18 Denied Response WaivedIFP appellate-review appellate-standard-of-review circuit-split criminal-defendant-rights criminal-defense jury-instruction jury-instructions reasonable-doubt recognized-defenses third-party-culpability Is a criminal defendant entitled to a jury instruction on any recognized defense supported by the evidence?
+United States Ninth Circuit 2024-07-18 Denied Response WaivedIFP appellate-review appellate-standard-of-review circuit-split criminal-defendant-rights criminal-defense jury-instruction jury-instructions reasonable-doubt recognized-defenses third-party-culpability 1.
+Is a criminal defendant entitled to a jury instruction on any recognized defense supported by the evidence?
+2. If the district court rejects a jur…

 21-8085 Frank Jarvis Atwood v.
-Arizona Arizona 2022-06-08 Denied IFP brady-v-maryland brady-violation constitutional-rights due-process exculpatory-evidence material-evidence material-exculpatory-evidence materiality-analysis prosecutorial-misconduct third-party-culpability Did the State withhold material exculpatory evidence in violation of Brady v.
-Maryland?
+Arizona Arizona 2022-06-08 Denied IFP brady-v-maryland brady-violation constitutional-rights due-process exculpatory-evidence material-evidence material-exculpatory-evidence materiality-analysis prosecutorial-misconduct third-party-culpability 1.
+Did the State withhold material exculpatory evidence of a tip received by law enforcement independently linking a known third-party suspect to the …

 21-7780 Selvin Orlando Carranza v.
-California California 2022-05-05 Denied Response WaivedIFP 4th-amendment 8th-amendment brady-violation constitutional-rights due-process exculpatory-evidence impeachment-evidence police-misconduct prosecutorial-misconduct third-party-culpability Whether a prosecutor's failure to disclose exculpatory and impeachment evidence related to a police officer's prior criminal conduct violates the defe…
+California California 2022-05-05 Denied Response WaivedIFP 4th-amendment 8th-amendment brady-violation constitutional-rights due-process exculpatory-evidence impeachment-evidence police-misconduct prosecutorial-misconduct third-party-culpability Should an innocent man setting forth allegations of his actual innocence, a deprivation of due process rights guaranteed by the U.S. Federal Constitut…

 21-1072 Steven Carrol DeMocker v.
-Arizona Arizona 2022-02-02 Denied Response Waived constitutional-rights criminal-defense due-process effective-assistance-of-counsel federal-question implausible-defense ineffective-assistance-of-counsel legal-strategy right-to-counsel third-party-culpability Whether offering an implausible third-party culpability defense violates a defendant's right to the effective assistance of counsel
+Arizona Arizona 2022-02-02 Denied Response Waived constitutional-rights criminal-defense due-process effective-assistance-of-counsel federal-question implausible-defense ineffective-assistance-of-counsel legal-strategy right-to-counsel third-party-culpability This petition presents the question whether offering an implausible third-party culpability defense violates a defendant's right to the effective assi…

 21-6998 Robert Lars Pape v.
-California California 2022-01-31 Denied Response WaivedIFP constitutional-rights criminal-defense criminal-procedure due-process evidence evidence-exclusion right-to-present-defense standard-of-review third-party-culpability Does the Constitution permit the exclusion of a defendant's presentation of substantial evidence of third-party culpability simply because the court b…
+California California 2022-01-31 Denied Response WaivedIFP constitutional-rights criminal-defense criminal-procedure due-process evidence evidence-exclusion right-to-present-defense standard-of-review third-party-culpability 1.
+Does the Constitution permit the exclusion of a defendant's presentation of substantial evidence of third-party culpability simply because the cour…

 20-8265 John Licausi v.
-New York New York 2021-06-09 Denied IFP altered-evidence bias-conflict-of-interest civil-verdict collateral-proceeding due-process judicial-bias newly-discovered-evidence right-to-present-defense sixth-amendment third-party-culpability Whether a hearing in a collateral proceeding was required to determine trial Judge's neutrality
+New York New York 2021-06-09 Denied IFP altered-evidence bias-conflict-of-interest civil-verdict collateral-proceeding due-process judicial-bias newly-discovered-evidence right-to-present-defense sixth-amendment third-party-culpability I. Whether a hearing in a collateral proceeding was required to determine trial Judge's "neutrality" when newly discovered evidence was presented on a…

 18-8993 Frederick R. Cote v.
-Debbie Asuncion, Warden Ninth Circuit 2019-04-25 Denied IFP actual-innocence certificate-of-appealability false-evidence false-testimony habeas habeas-corpus ineffective-assistance life-without-parole third-party-culpability Is the low threshold for a certificate of appealability (COA) met on a freestanding claim of actual innocence"
+Debbie Asuncion, Warden Ninth Circuit 2019-04-25 Denied IFP actual-innocence certificate-of-appealability false-evidence false-testimony habeas habeas-corpus ineffective-assistance life-without-parole third-party-culpability 1.
+Is the low threshold for a certificate of appealability ("COA") met on a freestanding claim of actual innocence when a habeas petitioner serving li…